 Cut back on cost and you also cut back on expectations.
 Admit it - you didn't think the Duster was going to be any good at all to drive.
 It may well come as quite a surprise then, to learn that the market consensus in Europe, where this car has been a huge sales success, is that this Dacia has the sort of ride/handling compromise that would shame rivals many thousands of pounds more expensive.
 There's a choice of two engines, both offering 115hp.
 First up is the 1.6-litre SCe unit familiar from other compact Renault and Dacia models.
 It's a decent choice, far more efficient than the old 1.6 offered in the MK1 Duster and offering a lot more pulling power.

 If you need more grunt, you'll be directed towards the 1.5-litre dCi diesel.
-Only the SCe petrol variant offers the option of 4WD, the same Nissan-engineered three-mode system as was in the previous model, selectable via a rotary controller in front of the gear stick.
+Both engines offer the option of 4WD, the same Nissan-engineered three-mode system as was in the previous model, selectable via a rotary controller in front of the gear stick.
 Most of the time you'll be in '2WD', but in wet or icy conditions, there's the peace of mind of being able to switch seamlessly to 'Auto' so that extra traction will automatically cut in when necessary.
 For mud-plugging meanwhile, you'll want to keep all wheels turning permanently by switching to the 'Lock' setting.

 Design and Build